Danack/Bristolian/docs/complaints/bristol_rovers.md

-# Bristol Rovers planning application factoids
+# Bristol Rovers planning application F.A.Q.

 Recently there was a political hit piece written by Tom Renhard trying to blame the Green party as the cause of why the new Bristol Rovers stand isn't ready yet.